hanifr/maxbotic-ultrasonic-rpi-analog-cm4/README.md

 ```

 ### Control Check Frequency
-By default, the system checks for remote commands every 5 sensor readings.
+By default, the system checks for remote commands every 5 sensor readings (typically every 10 seconds with 2-second intervals).
 To modify:

 ```bash
 # Edit the generated script